Data-Science-Link/the_depositum/data_final/catholic_catechism_trent/Catholic_Catechism_Trent_McHugh_Callan.md

 our Lord.

 ## ARTICLE III : "WHO WAS CONCEIVED BY THE HOLY GHOST, BORN OF THE VIRGIN
-MARY"

-Importance Of This Article
+MARY Importance Of This Article
 From what has been said in the preceding Article, the faithful can understand that in bringing us from the relentless tyranny of Satan into liberty, God has conferred a singular and surpassing blessing on the human race.
 But if we place before our eyes also the plan and means by which He deigned chiefly to accomplish this, then,